by Drs. Christine & Nathan Coughlin DDS

 Typically if the fracture is large, you may need a crown or a root canal treatment and crown.
 We do this because it’s likely your nerves and blood vessels in the inner portion of your tooth are damaged.
 If you do not perform a root canal at that time, you may come back in a couple of days with very intense pain.

-If the damage is bad enough, you may need an extraction.
+If the damage is bad enough, you may need a tooth extraction.
 We would typically restore the missing tooth with a bone graft and implant.

 Conclusion